lukePeavey/quotable/README.md

   count: number
   // The total number of quotes matching this request
   totalCount: number
+  // The total number of pages matching this request with the specified limit per page
+  totalPages: number
+  // The current page number
+  page: number
   // The index of the last quote returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next
   // "page" of results.